windingtree/org.id/docs/Organization.md

 | **type** | **name** | **description** |
 |-|-|-|
 | *bool* |  | undefined |

+## *function* setInterfaces

+Organization.setInterfaces() `nonpayable` `fca85eb3`

+> A synchronization method that should be kept up to date with  the list of interfaces set during initialization.
+It should also be called everytime the implementation gets updated.
+If the interface list gets out of sync with the implementation at anytime, it is possible that some integrations will stop working.
+Since this method is not destructive, no access restriction is in place.
+It's supposed to be called by the proxy admin anyway.

 ## *event* OwnershipTransferred

 Organization.OwnershipTransferred(previousOwner, newOwner) `8be0079c`